 dRICH (for completeness): (1) B = 0.4T, a = 800 to normal, and (2) B = 0.7T, a = 450 to normal, maximizing either the field strength or the angle to normal as listed in Zhengqiao’s presentation

-It is important to verify that in these “extreme” points the HV settings can be chosen such to not only guarantee the performance in the center of the ~100mm x 100mm HRPPD active area, but in all corners at the same time, since in particular the field orientation can vary by several degrees across the sensor surface.
+High Priority: it is important to verify that in these “extreme” points the HV settings can be chosen such to not only guarantee the performance in the center of the ~100mm x 100mm HRPPD active area, but in all corners at the same time, since in particular the field orientation can vary by several degrees across the sensor surface.

-In case of pfRICH installation in EIC, it will likely be beneficial to keep all HRPPDs in the sensor plane oriented the same way (HV leads sticking out on the same side of all tiles), in order to simplify the integration.
+Medium to high priority: in case of pfRICH installation in EIC, it will likely be beneficial to keep all HRPPDs in the sensor plane oriented the same way (HV leads sticking out on the same side of all tiles), in order to simplify the integration.
 Therefore, it is now desirable to verify the performance in all four tile orientations with respect to the solenoid axis (00 , 900 , 1800 , 2700 ), as oriented inside of the sheet metal box.

-Differential curves (performance metrics as a function of field orientation at a few fixed field magnitude values), both with and without HV adjustments, are of interest as well, in particular the practically achievable angular limits of restoring the performance for a dRICH-like configuration (relatively small field, but very large angle to the sensor normal).
+Medium priority: differential curves (performance metrics as a function of field orientation at a few fixed field magnitude values), both with and without HV adjustments, are of interest as well, in particular the practically achievable angular limits of restoring the performance for a dRICH-like configuration (relatively small field, but very large angle to the sensor normal).
+Same applies to the measurement of gain as a function of HV, for a number of {B, a} combinations of interest.

+Medium priority: do we have means to reliably measure ion feedback?
+If so, may be useful to check, whether it is solely determined by gain, or can be different for the same gain achieved at different combinations of {B, a, HV}.

-Would be interesting to quantify which of the HV settings are essential for restoring the performance (amplification dV across the MCPs or transfer voltages in the gaps), in particular for purpose of minimizing the expected Lorentz effect at large angles.
+Medium priority: would be interesting to quantify which of the HV settings are essential for restoring the performance (amplification dV across the MCPs or transfer voltages in the gaps), in particular for purpose of minimizing the expected Lorentz effect at large angles.

+Measurements with the LAPPDs should probably be considered more of an academic interest, also because none of them is truly representative of the anticipated Gen II tile configuration in the EIC (LAPPD#139 has a short 8mm stack but 20 mm pores, while LAPPD#144 has 10 mm pores but 13mm stack with a 6.35mm long transfer gap between the bottom MCP and the anode).
+Anyway, a 10 mm pore tile is preferred, and the same set of measurements as outlined for the HRPPD should probably be conducted, since at this moment there is no real decision taken on whether a Gen II or a DC-coupled variety will be used for the m(pf)RICH detector.
+20 mm pores devices are of no interest for EIC.

 Low priority: the P00i HRPPD readout board used in this setup has also 4x4 pad fields, with pads wired together, fed into a single MCX connector, and essentially looking like a single large 12.8mm x 12.8mm pad.
 One may think of using these fields for more meaningful (simple) amplitude and / or timing measurements.

-Measurements with the LAPPDs should probably be considered more of an academic interest, also because none of them is truly representative of the anticipated Gen II tile configuration in the EIC (LAPPD#139 has a short 8mm stack but 20 mm pores, while LAPPD#144 has 10 mm pores but 13mm stack with a 6.35mm long transfer gap between the bottom MCP and the anode).
-Anyway, a 10 mm pore tile is preferred, and the same set of measurements as outlined for the HRPPD should probably be conducted, since at this moment there is no real decision taken on whether a Gen II or a DC-coupled variety will be used for the m(pf)RICH detector.